crond-jaist/cytrone/README.md

 * Install the **CyRIS** cyber range instantiation system on the hosts used for cyber range creation by referring to the CyRIS User Guide: https://github.com/crond-jaist/cyris/

+The following optional components can also be installed (note that they are not yet included in the install script mentioned above):
 * Install the **CyPROM** scenario progression management module, also on the hosts used for cyber range creation, by referring to the CyPROM User Guide: https://github.com/crond-jaist/cyprom/